Fisk Consulting

 Now the question is whether your pipeline is set up to get you there.

-Data — your pipeline
+Data — Your Pipeline

-Good.
 Let's see if your pipeline matches your target.

-Data — your pipeline
+Data — Your Pipeline

 Without a log, you cannot tell whether your pipeline is growing, shrinking, or just getting by.
-We will estimate based on what you have told us using a 50% close rate — a reasonable starting benchmark.
+It also means you likely do not have a consistent system for following up — which means leads are slipping through without you knowing it.

-Data — pipeline check
+Data — Your Pipeline

-Data — visibility
+Data — Visibility

 One more question.